Azure-Samples/ms-identity-docs-code-python/src/cli-access-protected-api/README.md

 > This sample application backs one or more technical articles on docs.microsoft.com.

-This sample shows how a Python console application can access a protected API, as its own identity, using the [Microsoft Autentication Library (MSAL) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python).
+This sample shows how a Python console application can access a protected API, as its own identity, using the [Microsoft Authentication Library (MSAL) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python).
 This scenario supports usages such as cron jobs and also direct command line invocation.

 ```console
 $ python3 cli.py